sphilazar/dsi-notes/pair.md

     X_smoted : ndarray - 2D
     y_smoted : ndarray - 1D
     """
-    # fit a KNN model, why not use sk-learn's?
+    # fit a KNN model, why not use sklearn's?

     # determine how many new positive observations to generate